Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

-When we look at other misdemeanor filings for these six districts (Table 65) the only outstanding features are a high rate of underage alcohol offenses and offenses against property in the 20 th Judicial District.
+When we look at other misdemeanor filings for these five districts (Table 68) the only outstanding features are a high rate of underage alcohol offenses and offenses against property in the 20 th Judicial District.
 That seems reasonable as the Boulder campus of the University of Colorado is located there and it has an extensive reputation as a party school.
-Fraud cases were also extensive in the 13 th Judicial District (Table 65) from 1999 to 2003 but there isn't any apparent reason and in 2006-2007 the number of domestic violence cases has inexplicably jumped up to the state average.
-However, the population of this judicial district is just 78,000 and these jumps might well be statistical flukes associated with a small population.

 Judicial district